nurul3101/docs-1/docs/lib/datastore/fragments/ios/auth-model.md

 }
 ```

-The schema will allow users to query, list, and subscribe to model creation, updates, deletions by other users.
-A user can only update and delete their own model, that is a model can not be updated or deleted by another user.
+By setting `allow:owner` with `operations` set to `create`, `update` and `delete`, we have effectively set permissions for both the user who created the model (owner) and everyone else (non-owners).
+For owners this means, they can update and delete their created instances.
+For non-owners, this means they can read instances that are not owned by them and are restricted from updating or deleting them.

+For example, if there are two users, UserA and UserB, where UserA creates a `Todo` instance named `todo123`, UserA can create, update, or delete `todo123`.
+UserB can read `todo123` but can not update or delete `todo123`.

 The `@auth` directive when used with Amplify DataStore supports the following fields: